codepath/android_guides/Managing-Threads-and-Custom-Services.md

     @Override
     public int onStartCommand(Intent intent, int flags, int startId) {
-       // Fires when a service is started up, do work here! return START_STICKY;
+       // Fires when a service is started up, do work here!
+       // ...
+       // Return "sticky" for services that are explicitly
+       // started and stopped as needed by the app. return START_STICKY;
     }